A Level Results 2017

 Students at Rossett are celebrating another set of excellent results in their A levels and other post-16 qualifications.

-The pass rate for the school was 99 per cent, with 23 per cent of the students awarded grades A* or A, and just 77 per cent of all grades awarded being A*-C.
+The pass rate for the school was over 99 per cent, with more than 25 per cent of the students awarded grades A* or A, and over three-quarters of all grades awarded being A*-C.

-Many of Rossett’s students are going to university to study Sciences, Law and Languages, and a number will be receiving prestigious scholarship awards related to their chosen subjects.
+Many of Rossett’s students are going to university to study Sciences, Law and Languages, with three of them taking up Oxbridge places this September:

 Among the other outstanding results were:

 Hannah Merrrick who gained her placed at Nottingham University to study Medicine after securing A*AA grades in Biology, Chemistry and Psychology.

 Emma Saville who achieved triple AAA grades and will take her place at Newcastle to study English Literature and History.